Pick the best firewood and get yourself a nice, cozy, crackling campfire to warm you up and get some campfire food cooking!

 Choosing the Best Firewood

 This chart from Garden Reboot lists several of the most common firewood types, along with their benefits and drawbacks.
-It will help you in identifying types of firewood to choose for the perfect campfire.
+It will help you identify the types of firewood to choose for the perfect campfire.

 This is also really useful information if you ever find yourself wondering which wood to use to build your fire.
 For example, if you want minimal effort in splitting firewood, the chestnut won't give you a whole lot of trouble since it splits easily.